norakytt/pypsa-earth-bo/README.md

   - Net‑Zero Emissions (NZE) pathway consistent with IPCC
 - **System costs, emissions, generation mix, and capacity expansion**

-The study finds that Bolivia can save **up to €2.5 billion** by 2040 by reforming subsidies, while simultaneously enabling higher renewable penetration and reducing CO₂ emissions.

 This repository provides the complete modeling framework used to generate these results, including:

 - PyPSA‑Earth‑BO (Bolivia‑optimized model)